OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

 ------------------------------------------------------
 __LOADPROCNAMES__
-Command names of processes with load dependent children to check if they have something to do checked by (default="proftpd,smbd,nfsd,transmission-daemon, mt-daapd,forked-daapd")
+Command names of processes with load dependent children to check if they have something to do checked by (default="proftpd,smbd,nfsd,mt-daapd,forked-daapd")

 __TEMPPROCNAMES__
 Command names of processes only started when active checked with "top" AND "ps"